About Gail Boyd

 Several artists on the Gail Boyd Artist Management Roster are Grammy © Award nominees and winners and are critically acclaimed by the jazz press.
 Artists currently represented by Gail Boyd Artist Management are:

-John Clayton, Brianna Thomas, Don Braden, Dayramir Gonzalez, The Clayton-Hamilton Jazz Orchestra, Scott Tixier, Richie Goods, Lakecia Benjamin, James Brandon Lewis and Dancer/Choreographer Jade Solomon Curtis
+John Clayton, Don Braden, The Clayton-Hamilton Jazz Orchestra, James Brandon Lewis, Tyreek McDole, Keith David, Marcus Johnson and Dancer / Choreographer Jade Solomon Curtis